 About 4% of the adult American population suffers from ADHD.
 This means that this chunk of the population will likely seek for prescriptions of the said drugs.
 There’s nothing wrong to it as long as it’s prescribed by a doctor.
 But some prefer to opt out of these potent substances and switch to a safer option that can be taken daily.

 The reason?
 They tend to develop a dependence on it.
 Since they feel more “normal” under the influence of these medications, they would be tempted to take it daily.
 And when tolerance starts to build up, more and more dosage is needed to achieve that “normality.
-It’s not the best nootropic options for people with ADHD.
+It’s not the best nootropics for focus given its side effects.

 Again, there’s nothing wrong about taking ADHD medications as long as your doctor approves it.
 But in case the likes of Adderall aren’t working for you, try these alternatives to boost your attention and memory.